-This photo series is from the Horse-Nugget Prescribed fire, just northeast of Hill City.
-Notice the reduction in surface fuels.
+This two photo series are from the Horse-Nugget prescribed fire, just northeast of Hill City.
+Notice the reduction in surface fuels and thinning of pine regeneration.

-MYSTIC RANGER DISTRICT: PRESCRIBED FIRE PROJECTS FISCAL YEAR 2017
+MYSTIC RANGER DISTRICT: PRESCRIBED FIRE PROJECTS FISCAL YEAR 2021

 PROJECT NAME PLANNED ACRES TARGET DATE

-Silver Mountain Up to 1,140 acres October-March
+Long Draw Up to 6,500 acres October-March

-Long Draw Up to 9,136 acres January-December
+Victoria Up to 883 acres October-March

 Broadcast burning reduces fire hazard by consuming woody debris.
 Prescribed Fire is the most economical and effective treatment land mangers use to reduce fire hazard across the Black Hills landscape.
 Prescribed fire is able to efficiently treat areas that are too steep and rocky for mechanized logging equipment or too expensive to cut and pile by hand.
 Once the woody debris is consumed by prescribed fire, the treated area typically remains safe from high-intensity wildfire for up to twenty years.
 Additionally, re-introducing fire to an ecosystem provides benefits for many species of plants and animals.
 Pictured below are the Medicine and Whaley Prescribed burns.
 The area near the ridgetop had never been mechanically thinned because of steep terrain.
 In a few hours of prescribed burning, fire hazard was significantly reduced on roughly four hundred acres of forest.
-Accomplishing the same task by piling up the material by hand and then burning the piles would have taken a large crew several months to complete at a much higher cost.
+Accomplishing the same task by piling up the material by hand and then burning the piles would have taken a large crew several months to complete at a significantly higher cost.